 Most objects in the exhibition are drawn from Winterthur’s permanent collection, which now includes the fraktur and textile collection of the late Pastor Frederick S. Weiser, a legendary scholar and collector of Pennsylvania German folk art.
 More than a dozen private collectors and institutions also loaned important works of art.

 An illustrated, 64-page catalogue will accompany the exhibition, presenting new scholarship and many never-before-published objects.
+Click here for a sample of the booklet.
+To purchase the booklet, visit the online book store.

 Major support for A Colorful Folk is provided by John and Marjorie McGraw, with additional support from the American Folk Art Society and Dolores and Stephen Smith.